dorin7bogdan/ADM-TFS-Extension/UFTBuildTask/README.md

 # Integration with UFT One
 This extension enables you to run UFT One tests as part of your Azure DevOps build process.
 In a build step, run UFT One tests stored in the local file system or on an ALM server.
+• When running test stored in the local file system, you can also run mobile tests.
+In addition, Parallel execution is available for mobile and web tests.
-When running tests from ALM Lab Management, you can also include a build step that prepares the test environment before running.
+• When running tests from ALM Lab Management, you can also include a build step that prepares the test environment before running the tests.
 After the build is complete, you can view comprehensive test results.

 # What's new in UFT One Azure DevOps extension - version 4.*
 ##### Release date: September 2022